-I have taught collegiate mathematics for more than 20 years and have used Mathematica for 15 or so of these years to explore, learn, and teach.
-For the last eight years Mathematica has been my primary tool to write all of my exams, handouts, letters, reports, papers, presentations, and even a complete electronic textbook.
-New features introduced recently have been revolutionary in the teaching and learning environment and make possible the creation of materials that integrate text, typeset mathematics, and interactive figures, which can be created efficiently and used effectively in ways not possible with other software tools.
+I have taught collegiate mathematics for more than 20 years and have used Mathematica for 15 or so of these years to explore, learn and teach.
+For the last eight years Mathematica has been my primary tool to write all of my exams, handouts, letters, reports, papers, presentations and even a complete electronic textbook.
+New features introduced recently have been revolutionary in the teaching and learning environment and make possible the creation of materials that integrate text, typeset mathematics and interactive figures, which can be created efficiently and used effectively in ways not possible with other software tools.

 For faculty and students to benefit from using Mathematica in the teaching and learning process, they must be able to use Mathematica sufficiently well to remain focused on course concepts and not become frustrated by the technology.
-Without question, the main challenge I face teaching new users how to use Mathematica is helping them master the task of creating syntactically correct commands, followed closely by the challenge of teaching how to use Mathematica to write rich documents that combine text, typeset mathematics, and figures.
+Without question, the main challenge I face teaching new users how to use Mathematica is helping them master the task of creating syntactically correct commands, followed closely by the challenge of teaching how to use Mathematica to write rich documents that combine text, typeset mathematics and figures.

-When the use of technology gets in the way of the teaching, learning, and writing about content, which should remain the focus of academic learning, then all involved in the teaching and learning process experience frustration!
-If enough example commands are provided, if the ways of Mathematica are carefully explained, and if patient help is readily available, then some new users are able work their way up the learning curve and reach a point where they can focus on the subject matter and are able to comfortably use Mathematica to explore, learn, teach, and write about the concepts.
-Members of this group are often able to independently deepen their understanding and use of Mathematica by relying on the Wolfram Mathematica Documentation Center and other resources; but not enough new users reach this level of Mathematica knowledge and thus do not experience firsthand the marvelous capabilities of Mathematica to explore, investigate, learn, teach, and write about interesting ideas!
+When the use of technology gets in the way of the teaching, learning and writing about content, which should remain the focus of academic learning, then all involved in the teaching and learning process experience frustration!
+If enough example commands are provided, if the ways of Mathematica are carefully explained, and if patient help is readily available, then some new users are able to work their way up the learning curve and reach a point where they can focus on the subject matter and are able to comfortably use Mathematica to explore, learn, teach and write about the concepts.
+Members of this group are often able to independently deepen their understanding and use of Mathematica by relying on the Wolfram Mathematica Documentation Center and other resources; but not enough new users reach this level of Mathematica knowledge and thus do not experience firsthand the marvelous capabilities of Mathematica to explore, investigate, learn, teach and write about interesting ideas!

 What can be done to support new users as they learn Mathematica?
 What can be done for the new user who begins using Mathematica and has no conceptual framework of the types of basic commands available in Mathematica, and who doesn’t know what their names are or what their required and optional arguments are?
 The new Basic Math Assistant palette in Mathematica 7 can create templates for hundreds of commands, such as the Plot example shown below, with a few clicks of the mouse.
-The yellow boxed placeholders can be filled in as needed and the command evaluated by clicking the Enter button on the Basic Math Assistant palette.
+The yellow-boxed placeholders can be filled in as needed and the command evaluated by clicking the Enter button on the Basic Math Assistant palette.
 No syntax memorization required!
-The basic Mathematica commands on the palette are grouped together to help a user build a mental understanding of the different types of basic commands available, including mathematical functions, algebra commands, calculus commands, matrix commands, table/list/vector commands, 2D plot commands, and 3D plot commands.
+The basic Mathematica commands on the palette are grouped together to help a user build a mental understanding of the different types of basic commands available, including mathematical functions, algebra commands, calculus commands, matrix commands, table/list/vector commands, 2D plot commands and 3D plot commands.

 Some people master and memorize precise command syntax quickly while others do not, and whether or not they do is certainly not related to their intelligence or inquisitiveness.
-Why should memorization of command names and syntax be the key that unlocks the application of Mathematica to the exploration, learning, and teaching of interesting ideas?
-If new users have difficulty memorizing command names, required arguments, optional arguments, and syntax structures, can you imagine the frustration they would experience when using Mathematica to create a simple plot displaying the graph of the sine function as a red curve, a phase shifted sine function as a blue curve, and tick marks on the horizontal axis Π/4 units apart and 1/2 unit apart on the vertical axis for two periods of the sine function?
+Why should memorization of command names and syntax be the key that unlocks the application of Mathematica to the exploration, learning and teaching of interesting ideas?
+If new users have difficulty memorizing command names, required arguments, optional arguments and syntax structures, can you imagine the frustration they would experience when using Mathematica to create a simple plot displaying the graph of the sine function as a red curve, a phase-shifted sine function as a blue curve and tick marks on the horizontal axis Π/4 units apart and 1/2 unit apart on the vertical axis for two periods of the sine function?